rebelsky/sams-assorted-musings-reflections/pcard-privacy.md

 Whoops!
 I guess I should not have explained the governance issue in the way that I did.
 But "The P-Card committee has no governance or oversight responsibilities" doesn't tell me who does.
-As far as I can tell, they don't think any group has oversight responsibilities over the data.
-That's a problem.
+I've looked through my email, and, although there's a followup note that there will be discussions about who will consider these issues, I never learned who or whether there would be any faculty input involved.

+---

+Postscript:

 ---